pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/introduction.md

 ## The 7818 Lacertae System

-On Old Earth, the 10K would have been known as **7818 Lacertae**.
+On Old Earth, the Worlds would have been known as **7818 Lacertae**.
 Theories hold that once, millions of years ago, it contained 11 planetary bodies but now has only one, the others having been reduced to rubble by some cataclysmic stellar event ... or maybe just engineering on a planetary scale.

 The system is a trinary (three stars) with the two main stars, **Clotho** and **Lachesis**, a close binary pair, and a distant companion, **Atropos**.